Leonardpepa/JSONParser/README.md

 * TODO: implement json stringify

 # Implementation Details
-The implementation is based in the json specification [Introducing JSON](https://www.json.org/json-en.html).
+The implementation is based on the json specification [Introducing JSON](https://www.json.org/json-en.html).

 ## Lexical analysis
 This step is responsible to create the tokens.
 A json scanner was implemented from scratch to accomplish this task.

 ## Syntax analysis
-This step is responsible to match the tokens in the correct way that matches the formal grammar and create the syntax tree.
+This step is responsible to validate the correct structure that matches the formal grammar and create the syntax tree.
 The parser implemented in this project is a recursive descent parser based on the json context free grammar seen in the specification [Introducing JSON](https://www.json.org/json-en.html).

 ## Syntax tree